All Collections

 • Member Roles

-Subject access can be set individually or dictated by group membership.
-While you can set individual subject access for your team members, group access allows you to create sets of members based on logical parts of your organization.
+Subject and document access can be set individually or dictated by group membership.
+While you can set individual content access for your team members, group access allows you to create sets of members based on logical parts of your organization.

-So giving a member access gives you two options: making the member part of a group relevant to their role within your organization or giving them access to specific subjects, which will override any group access you have previously set.
+So giving a member access gives you two options: making the member part of a group relevant to their role within your organization or giving them access to specific subjects and documents, which will override any group access you have previously set.

 You can find a full outline of how permissions work at the member, subject, and group levels by heading to this article in our help center.